pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 - Specify host names for your web and stream tiers.

-- Enable hazelcast Client-Server mode for Pega Platform 8.6 and later.
+- Enable Hazelcast client-server model for Pega Platform 8.6 and later.

 1. To download the pega.yaml Helm chart to the \<local filepath\>/openshift-demo, enter: